dgaydukov/cert-aws/sa/files/sa.md

 * step functions or SWF - when you need human interaction

 ###### ElasticSearch & CloudSearch
-ES - open source search service, it's usually a part of ELK stack CS - search service like ElasticSearch, but aws proprietary development.
+ES - open source search service, it's usually a part of ELK stack.
+You store data on ebs that attached to ES nodes.
+CS - search service like ElasticSearch, but aws proprietary development.
 With cs you can search txt/json/pdf/html/cvs/xls documents (so you can use it to search for scanned pdf documents too).
 You should store your data in s3 and then use CS to search this textual data.
+CS can use s3/DynamoDB, ES - only ebs.
-ES has 2 types of nodes
+ES has 2 types of nodes:
 * data nodes - nodes that upload data to ebs and search data
 * master nodes - increase cluster stability by performing cluster management tasks.
 For prod you should use 3 master nodes.
-CS vs ES
-* CS can use s3/DynamoDB, ES - only ebs
-ELK stack consists of 3 parts
+ELK stack consists of 3 parts:
 * ElasticSearch - log searching
 * LogStash - log collection from ec2 to ElasticSearch cluster
 * Kibana - data visualization tool (visualize data from ElasticSearch)